 Do you have a passion for nursing?
 We have the position for you!
-We are seeking a motivated Licensed Practical Nurse with a dedication for delivering compassionate patient care to join our team at the University Hospital of Northern BC.
+We are seeking a motivated Licensed Practical Nurse with a dedication for delivering compassionate patient care to join our team at University Hospital of Northern BC (UHNBC).

 Under the direction of the Unit/Program Manager or designate and in collaboration as a member of a multidisciplinary team, performs assessments, plans and provides personal care, and performs nursing procedures.
 The LPN functions in accordance with the competency guidelines and scope of practice within the Standards of Practice as outlined by the BC College of Nurses and Midwives and according to agency operating policies and standards and unit specific protocols.Shift Rotation/Hours of work:

 Days, Nights - 07:00 to 19:00, 19:00 to 07:00, RotatingUniversity Hospital of Northern BC (UHNBC)

 is the largest Acute Care facility within the Northern Health region, and a hub for specialized health services.
 It's also a teaching hospital:

 • Provides undergraduate physician training through the Northern Medical Program, run by the University of British Columbia and University of Northern British Columbia.